Last year, during the

 It’s probably individual, but I felt like I noticed a brightening and calming effect already from the first use.
 However, when it comes to fighting the tiny existing wrinkles that I have, I can’t say that I’ve noticed a huge difference or one at all.
 But this can perhaps be because of my lack of consistency and/or my age.

 What makes me less keen on repurchasing it is that it didn’t have that great of an effect on my acne as I had hoped for.
 I’ll be honest, some over-exfoliation did play a big part in why I probably didn’t see the skin texture I was hoping for.
-And when I got all that sorted out, my skin saw the improvements I’ve been wishing for.
+And when I got all that sorted out, my skin saw some of the improvements I’ve been wishing for.
 But I had finished the r-Retinoate by that time

 Additional Thoughts